 In the normal course of business and as a result of the consumer-oriented nature of the industry in which we operate, we and other industry participants are frequently subject to various consumer claims, litigation, and regulatory investigations seeking damages, fines, and statutory penalties.
 The claims allege, among other theories of liability, violations of state, federal, and foreign truth-in-lending, credit availability, credit reporting, consumer protection, warranty, debt collection, insurance, and other consumer-oriented laws and regulations, including claims seeking damages for alleged physical and mental harm relating to the repossession and sale of consumers' vehicles and other debt collection activities.
 As the assignee of Consumer Loans originated by Dealers, we may also be named as a co-defendant in lawsuits filed by consumers principally against Dealers.
-We may also have disputes and litigation with vendors and other third parties.
+We may also have disputes and litigation with Dealers.
 The claims may allege, among other theories of liability, that we breached the Dealer servicing agreement.
 We may also have disputes and litigation with vendors and other third parties.
-The claims may allege, among other theories of liability, that we breached the Dealer servicing agreement.
-We may also have disputes and litigation with vendors and other third parties.
-The claims may allege, among other theories of liability, that we breached the Dealer servicing agreement.
-We may also have disputes and litigation with vendors and other third parties.
-The claims may allege, among other theories of consumers, regulatory agencies, Dealers, vendors, or other third parties in these types of matters can be substantial.
+The claims may allege, among other theories of liability, that we breached a license agreement or contract.
+The damages, fines, and penalties that may be claimed by consumers, regulatory agencies, Dealers, vendors, or other third parties in these types of matters can be substantial.
 The relief requested by plaintiffs varies but may include requests for compensatory, statutory, and punitive damages and injunctive relief, and plaintiffs may seek treatment as purported class actions or they may file individual arbitration demands for which arbitration providers may request separate filing fees.
-An adverse ultimate disposition in any action
+An adverse ultimate disposition in any action to which we are a party or otherwise subject, or the requirement to pay filing fees for a large number of individual arbitration demands, could have a material adverse impact on our financial position, liquidity, and results of operations.